cruppstahl/minicms/README.md

             [x] adjust the templates, fix 'make test' [x] Create lower-level (right) navigation dynamically:
-            JS code goes through the main content div, extracts h1,h2,h3 [ ] Show date of last (file) update in the footer of each page [ ] Use file date, but allow to overwrite it by metadata [ ] Specify a root index in the site configuration (as redirect) [ ] Add a test
+            JS code goes through the main content div, extracts h1,h2,h3 [x] Show date of last (file) update in the footer of each page [x] Use file date, but allow to overwrite it by metadata [ ] Specify a default index for any directory (i.e. as an index route) and implement it as a redirect
+    		[ ] Add a test

     [ ] Add search functionality, with keywords and full text